sinclairzx81/typebox/design/website/docs/script/3_options.md

 ## Embedded Types

-Types embedded in Script can be assigned options with the `Options<Type, Json>` generic type.
+Types embedded in Script can be assigned options with the `Assign<Type, Json>` generic type.

 ```typescript
 const Vector = Type.Script(`{